 "DadPad is such a good idea for new dads, bringing together a range of information in a handy and convenient pack."

-The pack of laminated cards contains practical information and advice on relevant matters, including: how dads can best help themselves and their partners as they each deal with their feelings and emotions; where to go to seek further help, support and information; and practical guidance on holding, handling, bonding with and caring for their premature baby.
+The pack of laminated cards contains practical information and advice on relevant matters.
+These include: how dads can best help themselves and their partners as they each deal with their feelings and emotions; where to go to seek further help, support and information; and practical guidance on holding, handling, bonding with and caring for their premature baby.

-It is hoped that the DadPad Neonatal will significantly improve a dad's understanding of their baby's care and treatment, and will also help in conversations with healthcare professionals on a range of topics.
+It is hoped that the DadPad Neonatal will significantly improve a dad's understanding of their baby's care and treatment.
+It will also help in conversations with healthcare professionals on a range of topics.

-It is also hoped that the resource will become a valuable tool for fathers during this sensitive time, as well as a 'keepsake' book for the father, child and family, with spaces in which to record information and emotions.
+The resource should become a valuable tool for fathers during this sensitive time, as well as growing into a 'keepsake' book for the father, child and family, with spaces in which to record information and emotions.

-Written by the DadPad team, in partnership with Professor Khashu, and developed with funding from National Lottery’s Awards4All, the DadPad Neonatal will initially be launched in two units in early 2018: Poole Hospital, in Dorset, and Royal Cornwall Hospital Treliske, in Cornwall.
+The DadPad Neonatal was written by the DadPad team, in partnership with Professor Khashu.
+Funding from National Lottery’s Awards4All allowed the concept to be developed, with the DadPad Neonatal initially launched in two units in 2018: Poole Hospital, in Dorset, and Royal Cornwall Hospital Treliske, in Cornwall.